-- 2.22 The new Local Plan will set out the Council's strategy for future development across the District; specific proposals and the allocation of specific sites to realise this strategy; and development management policies to support these.
+- 2.21 The new Local Plan will set out the Council's strategy for future development across the District; specific proposals and the allocation of specific sites to realise this strategy; and development management policies to support these.
 This document will be prepared in accordance with The Town and Country Planning (Local Planning) (England) Regulations 2012.
-The timetable for the preparation of the new Local Plan is set out in the Local Development Scheme. - 2.23 Opportunities for engagement at each stage of plan preparation are set out in the table below.
+The timetable for the preparation of the new Local Plan is set out in the Local Development Scheme. - 2.22 Opportunities for engagement at each stage of plan preparation are set out in the table below.

-Plan Stage Assessment Stage5 Engagement Opportunities Evidence Base preparat ion - ongoing (Regulatio on 18) Gathering and reviewing background information.
+Plan Stage Assessment Stage 5 Engagement Opportunities Evidence Base preparation - ongoing (Regulation 18) Gathering and reviewing background information.
 Preparation of technical studies and topic papers.
 Collate and review baseline social, economic and environmental data.
 Draft and publish SA/SEA Scoping Report.
-Targeted involvement of organisations including infrastructure service providers.
+Targeted involvement of organisations and service providers.
 Informal consultation with key stakeholders, such as Parish and Town Councils, relevant interest groups, landowners and developers, as appropriate.
+Formal consultation with Natural England, Heritage England and the Environment Agency on the SEA/SA Scoping Report.
+Issues and Options Doc ument 6 Draft Plan considering a wide range of topics and issues, and different Initial draft SA/SEA Report - assessing each of the options, including reasonable Formal public consultation on the scope and content of the Issues and Options Document for a minimum of six weeks.